OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/memory.md

 # Memory Usage Tab

-The Machinery has a build in Leak detection when one is using the provided allocators.
+The Machinery has a built-in Leak detection when one is using the provided allocators.
 Besides they all will log the used memory in the Memory Usage tab!

 - [Memory leak Detection]({{docs}}foundation/memory_tracker.h.html#memory_tracker.h)